Nearest Neighbor Analysis (QGIS3)¶

 Click the … button next to File name and browse to the downloaded

-Zoom around and explore both the datasets.
-Each yellow point represents the location of a significant earthquake and each red point represents the location of a populated place.
+Zoom around and explore both datasets.
+Each red point represents the location of an earthquake incidence, and each green point represents the location of a populated place.
 Our goal is to find out the nearest point from the populated places layer for each of the points in the earthquake layer.
+Let’s inspect the Attribute table of the earthquakes layer.
+Select the layer and click on Open Attribute Table icon in Toolbar.

-as the Input layer and click Run.
+as the Input layer and check the box Also remove empty geometries.
+Click Run.
 Once the processing finishes, click Close.

 Non null geometries